Has The Spark Left Your Relationship?

 Couples Counseling for Intimacy Issues Can Work Wonders

 A highly trained and experienced BPS therapist can help guide you and your partner back to each other.
 Therapy, at its core, is intimate.
 It allows for a safe space to begin talking and reconnecting.
-Even your initial meeting with a good therapist can help.
-It can provide the diving board needed to begin a conversation when you’re at a loss about where to start.
+Even your first meeting with a good therapist can help.
+It can provide the spring board needed to begin a conversation when you’re at a loss about where to start.
 With help, both you and your partner will have the ability, time and space needed to speak the truths around your primary emotions.
 You’ll explore what blocks each of you from being more intimate.
 Just the process of sharing actually helps to begin the rebuilding of your intimate connection.

 Your BPS couples therapist can teach you how to have more honest and deepening conversations.
 You’ll learn how to ask your partner – and yourself – questions that are open and strengthening.
 Eventually you’ll move out of a place of conflict and disconnect and into one that is emotionally supportive and nourishing.